Drive sales on autopilot with ecommerce-focused features

 Here’s how to stop emails from going to spam:

-• Make sure your HTML code is clean, your domain is properly authenticated, and you’re only sending to a healthy, engaged list
+- Make sure your HTML code is clean, your domain has authentication, and you’re only sending to a healthy, engaged list

 Platforms like Omnisend can also help you improve email deliverability.
 Instead of guessing why your emails are going to spam, you can get detailed deliverability reports and insights that show how your emails perform across various providers.